Gerrit0/typedoc-plugin-dt-links/README.md

 If VSCode can follow a link into an `@types` package, this plugin should also be able to provide links to that package.

-> Note: Using TypeDoc before 0.26.8 may result in links which go to the start of
-> the doc comment rather to the symbol name.

-Supports TypeDoc 0.23.14 through 0.26.x.

 ## Options

 - `warnOnUnstableDtLink`

   Defaults to `true`.
 If set, and an `@types` package is referenced which is newer than this plugin, produces a warning as this plugin won't be able to produce a stable link.

   This plugin is automatically published weekly, so if you are upgrading `@types` packages and rebuilding docs more frequently than that, you may want to disable this option as the link won't be dead long enough to matter.

 ## Changelog